wp-plugins/raw-html-snippets/readme.txt

 == Changelog ==

+= 1.1 =
+* Fixed a bug that broke the ability to save when editing an existing snippet.

 = 1.0 =
 * Released version 1.0

 == Upgrade Notice ==

+= 1.1 =
+A bug fix has been released, please upgrade to the latest version.

 = 1.0 =
 Upgrade to a new version of Raw HTML Snippets.
 Thanks.